humanrace-ai/project-management-agent/README.md

 For a detailed overview of all available templates and instructions on how to use and customize them, please refer to our [Templates README](templates/README.md).

+## Documentation

+For comprehensive documentation on using, developing, and customizing the AI Hacker League Project Management System, please refer to the [docs](docs) directory.
+It contains detailed information on:

+- User Guide
+- Development Overview
+- System Architecture
+- API Reference
+- Libraries and Dependencies
+- Customization and Advanced Uses

 ## Features

 ### 🤖 AI-Powered Project Creation and Management